Creedon PLLC Employee Manual & Policy Guidelines

 In addition to the foregoing, if any employee is in attendance at any such Firm function and believes that a client of the Firm, a recruit, or any other guest of the Firm at such function has had too much to drink and his/her ability to drive may be impaired, the above policy (including reimbursement for cab fare) applies to that additional party.

 For this policy to work, we must keep an eye out for one another.
-If you feel uncomfortable confronting anyone you believe has had too much to drink, notify an attorney or supervisor.
+If you feel uncomfortable confronting anyone you believe has had too much to drink, notify a Managing Attorney or supervisor.
 You will not be getting the person in trouble; you may be saving his or her life.

 Illegal drugs in the work place are a danger to us all.
 They impair safety and health, promote crime by financing illegal drug trade, lower productivity and quality, and undermine public confidence in the work we do.
 We will not tolerate the illegal use of drugs here.
 Every location at which the Firm conducts business is declared to be a drug-free work place.
 This means:

 All employees are absolutely prohibited from unlawfully manufacturing, distributing, dispensing, possessing, using, or being under the influence of illegal drugs or alcohol in the work place.
 Prescription drugs, when taken as directed by the employee’s doctor, and alcohol consumed as part of a Firm-sanctioned social event are permitted, although anyone using prescription medications that may impair judgment or performance should notify a supervisor.
 Any employee who chooses to drink at such functions must do so responsibly.

 Any employee violating the above policy is subject to discipline up to and including termination.
 Treatment, rehabilitation, drug and alcohol abuse education, and training programs are available for employees to the extent, if any, provided by the Firm’s group health insurance programs.
 Employees are encouraged to contact their supervisor or group health insurer for information on any programs that may be available.